 The vehicle may be equipped with two USB ports in the center console.
 These ports are for data and charging.
+There may also be two USB ports for charging only at the rear of the center console.

 To avoid vehicle damage, unplug all accessories and disconnect all accessory cables from the vehicle when not in use.
 Accessory cables left plugged into the vehicle, unconnected to a device, could be damaged or cause an electrical short if the unconnected end comes in contact with liquids or another power source such as the accessory power outlet.